Where to Walk and Not Walk the Great Wall of China

 They invited us to join in the fun, so we did.
 Maybe it’s now on YouTube?

-Certainly, one way to entertain the other walkers on the Great Wall and enjoy the whole experience.
+It’s one way to entertain the other walkers on the Great Wall and enjoy the whole experience.

 Tower 8

-A couple dressed in red, white and black
+A couple dressed in red, white and black posing on a wall

 Fun at Tower 8 on the Great China Wall

-Then the man of the couple handed Terry his headdress so Terry could have some photos with the lady.
+Then, the man of the couple handed Terry his headdress so Terry could have some photos with the lady.
 It certainly made his day.

 Terry with his new ‘friend’